Agwu As The Divine Guide Within in Igbo Spirituality

 Engagement with Agwu is an essential practice in Igbo spirituality, it involves rituals, and meditation:

-• Rituals and Offerings: Specific rituals are conducted to honor Agwu, to seek its guidance and blessings.
-Offerings may include kolanut, food, or libations, depending on the culture of each community, which are presented to appease and communicate with Agwu.
+Rituals and Offerings: Specific rituals are conducted to honor and integrate Agwu, to seek its guidance and blessings.
+Offerings may also be done, depending on the culture of each community, which are presented to appease and communicate with Agwu.

-• Divination: Diviners or Dibia usually invoke Agwu during sessions to gain insight into a persons challenges, purpose, and spiritual path.
+Divination: Diviners or Dibia depend on Agwu during divination to gain insight into a person’s challenges, purpose, and spiritual path.

 Final Thoughts